STC-NWRC/nwrc-bc-cloud-dev/ken/101-fpca-pipeline-00/README.md

     sh ./gcloud-composer-environments-delete.sh
     ```

-# Name of the DAG: fpca_gke
+# Name of the DAG:

+Look up the wokflow in the Airflow UI under the name: *fpca_gke*

-# Output Google Storage bucket: gs://fpca-336015-xbucket/output
+# Output Google Storage bucket:

+The output is written to the following Google Storage bucket: gs://fpca-336015-xbucket/output